First-year of school over already!

-The school that she goes to are big on sensory play, outdoor play (come rain or shine) and imaginative play.
-She would come home completely covered in mud, paint, gloop or just general grubiness which are always a sign of a good day.
+The school that she goes to are big on sensory play, outdoor play (come rain or shine), and imaginative play.
+She would come home completely covered in mud, paint, gloop, or just general grubbiness which are always a sign of a good day.

 We stopped eating jacket potatoes at home as Isabelle would choose a jacket potato for her lunch every single day with a variation of topping between cheese or tuna and sweetcorn.